SoulFireMage/Katiya_Starship/content/mathsummaries/Singular Value Decomposition & Principal Component Analysis.md

 **Statement:** Every matrix $A \in \mathbb{R}^{m \times n}$ can be written as $A = U\Sigma V^T$ where $U$ is $m \times m$ orthogonal, $V$ is $n \times n$ orthogonal, and $\Sigma$ is $m \times n$ diagonal with non-negative entries.

-**Why it matters:** This isn't obvious!
+**Importance:** This isn't obvious!
 Not every matrix is diagonalizable.
 But every matrix *becomes* diagonal if you're allowed to use *different* orthonormal bases for input and output.
 The price of generality: you need two rotations, not one.

 **Plain terms:** Every linear map, no matter how twisted, is secretly just "stretch along some axes" if you pick the right coordinate systems on both sides.